Editions

 Latest issue link

-Configure your HTTP client to use HTTP Basic Authentication for the realm
+Configure your HTTP client to use HTTP Basic Authentication with username lgen

-is your Richie Editions server name, and organization
+hostname is your Richie Editions server name, and organization and product

 represent the product configured for the target publication in Editions Author.